Pink Ribbon Foundation

 The Foundation funds practical projects and initiatives that:

-2025 Focus: Organizations with limited financial resources to deliver their services.
-The Foundation particularly welcomes applications from smaller charities operating on minimal budgets.
+The Foundation particularly welcomes applications from organisations with limited financial resources to deliver their services, with a focus on smaller charities operating on minimal budgets.

 What They Don't Fund

-• Multiple applications from the same organization within a single year (only one application per organization per year accepted)
+- Multiple applications from the same organisation within a single year (only one application per organisation per year accepted)

 Ready to write a winning application for Pink Ribbon Foundation?